Skybus Metro: Trials

 In 2004 the Konkan Railway carried out a trial of Sky Bus in Margao, Goa with the help of Goa state government.
 On 25 September, one employee was killed and three injured in an accident when the coaches hit the concrete track pillars, ending the trial.

 Managing director Bhanu Prakash Tayal shared that KRC was unable to engineer critical components like the "swing arrestor" and "switching apparatus" which could have potentially addressed the safety concerns that surrounded the project since the 2004 accident.

 Rajaram defended Sky Bus, stating that the accident was avoidable.

 Closure

 In October, 2013 the Konkan Railway Corporation (KRC) decided to discontinue the SkyBus project to curb expenses.
 The 1.6km test track was dismantled as a result of the decision.
 The KRC had solicited interest from foreign firms to maintain and upgrade the test track; this was met with poor response which also contributed to the decision to dismantle.

-Future

-As per new plan of State government of Goa they are planning for revival of Skybus metro on 1.6+10.5kms length with North-South Metro which will connect both district of Goa.
+Revival discussions

+The state government of Goa considered reviving Skybus for a north-south metro rail project in 2018.

+Union Minister for Road Transport and Highways Nitin Gadkari has advocated for building Skybus systems for Delhi-Gurgaon, Bengaluru, and Pune.
+In October 2023, he visited a suspended train system build by uSky Technologies in Sharjah, United Arab Emirates.